Queens High School of Teaching: History and origin

 The school was originally planned as a year-round school with short vacations throughout the year, but this plan was later dismissed, and the school now adheres to a standard academic schedule.

 The original plan was to enroll 300 freshmen and gradually accept more students each year.
 Months before its opening, 60 sophomores were admitted as well.
 At this time Principal Nigel Pugh separated the school into three "small learning communities" (SLCs) to simulate the experience of attending a smaller school.

-The campus was originally the site of an extension of Creedmore mental hospital, to which the school has no affiliation.
+The campus was originally the site of an extension of Creedmoor Psychiatric Center, to which the school has no affiliation.
 During the 2009–2010 school year, the last few buildings were torn down for a sports field.

 On 2 April 2016, the School officially opened the athletic field.

 Small Learning Communities

-The school's three Small Learning Communities are named Emerson, Freire, and Montessori.
-Each has its own teachers, and students mostly attend classes only within their small learning community.
-Some classes – e.g. art, music, Spanish culture, Spanish - are "cross-community", meaning that students from different communities attend the same class.
+The school used to use a Small Learning Communities model.
+They were named : Emerson, Freire, and Montessori.
+Each had its own teachers, and students mostly attend classes only within their small learning community.
+Some classes – e.g. art, music, Spanish culture, Spanish - were "cross-community", meaning that students from different communities attend the same class.
 Montessori and Emerson were once the two biggest communities, having few seniors and an average number of juniors, sophomores, and freshmen, while Freire only had juniors, sophomores and freshmen.
 This has since changed.

-The "Gardner Community" provides special education, and is named after Howard Gardner.
+This model was gradually changed to a more traditional model.